Natural disaster: On the environment

-On vulnerable groups
+On women and vulnerable populations

-Women

 Because of the social, political and cultural context of many places throughout the world, women are often disproportionately affected by disaster.
 In the 2004 Indian Ocean tsunami, more women died than men, partly due to the fact that fewer women knew how to swim.
 During and after a natural disaster, women are at increased risk of being affected by gender based violence and are increasingly vulnerable to sexual violence.
 Disrupted police enforcement, lax regulations, and displacement all contribute to increased risk of gender based violence and sexual assault.
-Women who have been affected by sexual violence are at a significantly increased risk of sexually transmitted infections, unique physical injuries and long term psychological consequences.
-All of these long-term health outcomes can prevent successful reintegration into society after the disaster recovery period.

-In addition to LGBT people and immigrants, women are also disproportionately victimised by religion-based scapegoating for natural disasters: fanatical religious leaders or adherents may claim that a god or gods are angry with women's independent, freethinking behaviour, such as dressing 'immodestly', having sex or abortions.
+In addition to LGBT people and immigrants, women are also disproportionately victimized by religion-based scapegoating for natural disasters: fanatical religious leaders or adherents may claim that a god or gods are angry with women's independent, freethinking behavior, such as dressing 'immodestly', having sex or abortions.
 For example, Hindutva party Hindu Makkal Katchi and others blamed women's struggle for the right to enter the Sabarimala temple for the August 2018 Kerala floods, purportedly inflicted by the angry god Ayyappan.
-In response to Iranian Islamic cleric Kazem Seddiqi's accusation of women dressing immodestly and spreading promiscuity being the cause of earthquakes, American student Jennifer McCreight organised the Boobquake event on 26 April 2010: she encouraged women around the world to participate in dressing immodestly all at the same time while performing regular seismographic checks to prove that such behaviour in women causes no significant increase in earthquake activity.